L-A/Little-Jekyll/readme.md

 # Little Jekyll

+## **Development paused** (11/11/2016)

+Since Jekyll has recently moved to [gem-based themes](http://jekyllrb.com/news/2016/07/26/jekyll-3-2-0-released/), my method for including an install-less Jekyll conflicts with the direction they are taking.

+It also (in my opinion) adds more obstacles to the learning steps that a beginner might take in learning to build for the web, which goes against the general mission I gave myself with Little Jekyll.

+<3

+---

 A desktop app to manage Jekyll websites, overview and control your Jekyll processes.

-Current status: Works 🎉 – in need of testing

 ## Setup